MaiNgo95/MaiNgo95/README.md

 - 👋 Hi, I’m @MaiNgo95
-- 👀 My dream is to become software engineer/developer.
+- 👀 My dream is to become software developer, Data Analyst.

 -

 <!---
-MaiNgo95/MaiNgo95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+MaiNgo95/MaiNgo95 is a ✨ special ✨ girl.
-You can click the Preview link to take a look at your changes.
 --->